 The trials and errors in the development and humanitarian sector in the last decades have been transforming the way development is practiced globally.
 The evolving development trends and practices include the heightened expectations of donors for more accountability, transparency and proof of the effectiveness of projects.
-The focus has now shifted towards a more quantifiable and data-driven approach to development.
+This has shifted the focus towards a more quantifiable, results based and data-driven approach to development.

 How does this affect NGOs?

-NGOs are expected to make their operations as transparent and accountable as possible – by providing a clear cut picture of where, why and how every dollar is spent and whether it’s contributing to foster any change in the community of interest.
+NGOs are expected to make their operations as transparent and accountable as possible – by providing a clear cut picture from day 1 – regarding where, why and how every dollar is spent and whether it’s contributing to foster any change in the community of interest.
 It is vital for NGOs to showcase tangible results and exhibit discernible improvements in the lives of the beneficiaries or the lack of it with clear data evidence.
-Data is key for NGOs.
-All the project-related, management and operational decisions must be based on concrete data instead of assumptions or hypothesis.

 There are numerous advantages of monitoring and evaluation for NGOs, but here’s a curated list of the top 5 benefits from our M&E experts: